F

 Frenchtons are brachycephalic dogs.
 This means that they have a short snout inherited from their French bulldog bloodline.
 With this short snout comes breathing problems, snoring, and problems with keeping cool through panting.
 As a result of the panting issues, they must be closely watched in hot weather for signs of overheating.

-Patellar luxation, a knee joint problem, can cause issues with their knees slipping out of joint.
+Patellar luxation, a knee joint problem, can cause issues with the knees slipping out of joint.
 If the Frenchton inherits the French bulldog’s skin folds, this also makes them likely to experience Intertrigo.
 Intertrigo is an itchy skin rash common to the bulldog breed.

 Temperament and Behavior

 Some of the best traits of Frenchtons are their spunky personality and pleasant demeanor.
-It is almost impossible to feel blue around these vibrant little fellows!
+It is almost impossible to feel blue around these vibrant little fellows.
 Words commonly used to describe these small crossbreeds are tolerant, loving, loyal, sweet, affectionate, docile, cuddly, and energetic.
 Their personalities make them great for families with children, the elderly, apartment dwellers, and people living in bustling cities.
-Along with a pleasant demeanor is the dogs’ tendency to bark only when alarmed.
+Along with a pleasant demeanor, the dog’s tendency is to bark only when alarmed.

 Care